astronomer/docs/astro/cross-account-role-setup.md

 :::caution

 This feature is in [Private Preview](feature-previews.md) and is an alternative to the standard AWS installation process.
-For the standard installation steps, see [Install Astro on AWS](install-aws.md)
+For the standard installation, see [Install Astro on AWS](install-aws.md)

 :::